sarammishra/LogsAnalysis/README.md

 https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

 2. Unzip the file ... save it under your vagrant folder as newsdata

+2(1/2).
+Connect to the database using this command: psql -d news

 3. Download the main.py file from this repo ... save it under your vagrant folder as main.py